ietf-wg-cellar/ebml-specification/specification.markdown

 | Before edit | 0x3B4040   | 0x84              | 0x65626D6C         |
 | After edit  | 0x3B4040   | 0x84              | 0x6D6B7600         |
-Table: Example of terminating VINT_DATA with a Null Octet when reducing VINT length during an edit. {#tableExampleNullPadding}
+Table: Example of terminating VINT_DATA with a Null Octet when reducing VINT length during an edit {#tableExampleNullPadding}

 Note that this method is **NOT RECOMMENDED**.
 For reductions of one octet, the method for Extending the Element Data Size